GeorgeEmad/Scanner-and-Parser-compiler-phases-of-Tiny-language/README.md

 # Scanner-and-Parser-compiler-phases-of-Tiny-language
-Scanner and Parser compiler phases of Tiny language using C#
+Scanner and Parser compiler phases of Tiny language made using C# The pdf contains the diagram and description of the project